Why Early Years Music Activities Are So Important

 Want to see more?

 Young children love Busy Things and music so we’d love you to try it out in your Early Years setting or home.
-Simply sign up for a 10-day free trial here, if you’re a nursery and take a look around, not forgetting to search for and play the music games listed above.
+Simply sign up for a 10-day free trial here, if you’re a nursery and see more of our activities and games.
 If you’d like to join one of our free Zoom tutorials, we’d be happy to show you around.
 If you’re a home user, sign up here for a 7-day trial.

 Any comments?